James Reeves (footballer): 1894–95 season

+Between 1892 and 1894, Reeves and Cochran always acted as captains of the two sides into which the members of the club were divided every Sunday.
+The last example of this was on 8 December 1894, this time with Reeves being the captain of the Reds and Cochran of the Blues.
+In their next match, Cochran had already lost the captaincy, which was given to the 20-year-old John Beaty-Pownall.
+This was most likely the result of a growing conflict with Reeves, probably about the formalization process that the club was going through, which eventually caused the entity to split into two groups, one headed by Reeves, the so-called Sociedad de Foot-Ball de Barcelona ("Barcelona Football Society"), and the other by Cochran, Wood, and MacAndrews, which went on to form the Torelló Foot-ball Association.

-Despite some encouraging first steps, the British Club de Barcelona, which was never officially established, seems to disappear in the summer of 1894 or changed its name, becoming known as Sociedad de Foot-Ball de Barcelona (Barcelona Football Society) during the 1894–95 season, and with the change of name came also the change of field, leaving the Hippodrome of Can Tunis to settle at the Velódromo de la Bonanova, as Reeves wanted a place of easier access to the city center.
+With the change of name came also the change of field, leaving the Hippodrome of Can Tunis to settle at the Velódromo de la Bonanova, as Reeves wanted a place of easier access to the city center.
 Something that did not change, however, was the captain, as Reeves remained the undisputed leader of the entity, captaining one of the sides that disputed the first football match played in Bonanova on 27 January 1895, which was played by 16 players from the Barcelona Football Society divided into two teams (Blues vs Reds).
-On 2 February, he captained the Blue Team in a match against the Reds led by Beaty Pownall, and once again he led by example, netting his side's only goal in a 1–4 loss, courtesy of Pownall (1) and John Parsons (2).
+On 2 February, he captained the Blue Team in a match against the Reds led by Beaty-Pownall, and once again he led by example, netting his side's only goal in a 4–1 loss, courtesy of Pownall and John Parsons (2).

 Apart from the Blue v Red games, the Barcelona Football Society only played two matches in the 1894–95 season, both against a team from Torelló (Torelló Foot-ball Association), which was the very first time that teams from two different cities played against each other in Catalonia, and Reeves was the captain in both games.
 With a capacity of 3,000, Bonanova was seen completely full on both occasions, and he was the first who gave them something to cheer as he netted the opening goal in an 8–3 local win on 24 March 1895.
-Reeves played several friendly matches at Can Tunis and a few others at Bonanova between 1892 and 1895, where he stood out as a great goal scorer, however, due to the little statistical rigor that the newspapers had at that time, the exact amount of goals he netted is unknown.
-Despite some encouraging first steps with the Barcelona Football Society, the club was never officially established as Reeves just wanted to play football for fun and was not worried about the official status and legal questions involved in a sport that was still in its infancy in Spain.
+In the return fixture in Torelló, he captained his side in a 5–3 loss, courtesy of a hat-trick from Cochran.